 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Saunders-Pettit-Chapman-Cook Plantation Home (approx. 1.4 miles away); Lakeport in the Civil War (approx. 4 miles away); Lakeport Plantation House (approx. 4 miles away); Italian Immigrants On Sunnyside Plantation (approx. 5.4 miles away); Chicot County Confederate Monument (approx. 5½ miles away); Chicot County (approx. 5½ miles away); New Hope Missionary Baptist Church (approx. 5.6 miles away); Colonel Charles A. Lindbergh (approx. 6½ miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Lakeport Plantation House (a few steps from this marker); The Battle at Ditch Bayou (approx. 4 miles away); Saunders-Pettit-Chapman-Cook Plantation Home (approx. 5.4 miles away); Belmont Plantation (approx. 7.1 miles away in Mississippi); Italian Immigrants On Sunnyside Plantation (approx. 8.9 miles away); Chicot County Confederate Monument (approx. 8.9 miles away); Chicot County (approx. 9 miles away); New Hope Missionary Baptist Church (approx. 9.2 miles away).
 Touch for a list and map of all markers in Lake Village.

 Also see . . .

-1. From the Encyclopedia of Arkansas History & Culture on battle.
-(Submitted on November 9, 2015, by Mark Hilton of Montgomery, Alabama.)
+1. Article on the Lakeport Plantation.
+(Submitted on October 21, 2015, by Mark Hilton of Montgomery, Alabama.)

-2. The Battle at Old River Lake.
-(Submitted on November 9, 2015, by Mark Hilton of Montgomery, Alabama.)
+2. Visit the Lakeport Plantation.
+(Submitted on October 21, 2015, by Mark Hilton of Montgomery, Alabama.)

 Credits.
-This page was last revised on August 30, 2017.
-This page originally submitted on November 9, 2015, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 383 times since then and 21 times this year.
-Last updated on November 9, 2015, by Keith S Smith of West Chester, Pennsylvania.
-Photos: 1, 2, 3, 4, 5. submitted on November 9, 2015, by Mark Hilton of Montgomery, Alabama. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 3, 2019.
+This page originally submitted on October 21, 2015, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 333 times since then and 33 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on October 21, 2015, by Mark Hilton of Montgomery, Alabama.